fastforwardlabs/blog_deprecated/_posts/2017-09-26-the-product-possibilities-of-interpretability.md

 Because this sorting is an obvious move, it's easy to undervalue its usefulness.
 It is worth remembering that without LIME (or a different interpretability strategy), the list would remain unsorted.
-You could manually alter features to see how the probability changed (as described earlier in the Credit Karma example), but it would be a long and tedious process.
+You could manually alter features to see how the probability changed, but it would be a long and tedious process.

 The implicit recommendations of the feature checklist are built upon with further information.
 The recommendation side panel highlights the top three